CodecoolGlobal/roguelike-game-python-rebekajakob/README.md

 python3 main.py
 ```
 ### About the game
-you can move using WASD
+You can move using WASD

 Colliding with monsters takes hp from both them and the player